snalahi/Foundations-Data-Data-Everywhere/README.md

 #### The five key aspects to analytical thinking are visualization, strategy, problem-orientation, correlation, and finally, big-picture and detail-oriented thinking.

-Visualization is the graphical representation of information.
+Visualization (Data Visualization) is the graphical representation of information.

 A correlation is like a relationship.
 You can find all kinds of correlations in data.
 Correlation involves being able to identify a relationship between two or more pieces of data.